hadeerelnaggar/EasyCooker/README.md

    virtual android emulator or an android phone connected to your computer, internet connection.
 # Used technologies
-  1- I used the spoonacular API to search for meals by ingredients, used asynTask to run this api 2- ExpandableListView and RecyclerView for the lists
+  1- I used the spoonacular API to search for meals by ingredients, used asynTask to run this api.
+  2- ExpandableListView and RecyclerView for the lists.